 Unfortunately you are eligible for OneBeat only if you are both a resident and citizen of an eligible country.

 Are musical groups able to apply together?

 OneBeat Fellows must apply individually and will be selected as individuals.
 However, several members of a group are welcome to apply separately.

 Yes.
 We anticipate accepting a small number of U.S. musicians as OneBeat 2020 Fellows.

 What is the selection process?
 When will artists be identified?

 All applications will be reviewed by a OneBeat Selection Committee made up of OneBeat staff, U.S. Department of State staff, and accomplished musicians.
-Selected Fellows will be notified by early May, and will have two weeks to confirm their participation in the program.
+Selected Fellows will be notified by March 31, 2020, and will have two weeks to confirm their participation in the program.

 How many artists will be selected?

 Approximately 25 participants will be selected this year.